HVLepage/cavep-unah/_posts/2023-05-28-FirstUNAHvisit.markdown

 [Field Trip Schedule](/assets/posts/UNAH_UK_programme_(spanish)_-_Final.pdf)

+## UNAH UK visit – May 2023
-On 15th May three UNAH staff – Bio.Walter Castro Aponte, Ing.Juan Quispe Rodriguez and Ing.Santos Herrera Diaz arrived for a two week visit to the Dept.of Physics, in the Cavendish laboratory at Cambridge University.
+On 15th May three UNAH staff – Bio.Walter Castro Aponte, Ing.Juan Quispe Rodriguez and Ing.Santos Herrera Diaz arrived for a two week visit to the Dept.of Physics, in the Cavendish laboratory at the University of Cambridge.
+This was the first of several planned academic visits to be made by UNAH staff to UCAM.
+To view the visit programme, please use the link above entitled 'Field Trip Schedule'.

 ## Bioacoustics & Biodiversity – field visit to Monks Wood, Woodwalton Fen & Ouse Washes
 Demonstration of directional and omnidirectional microphone systems combined with use of digital recorders.